The difference between Tomato Sauce vs. Ketchup can seem trivial at face value as they both stem from the versatile tomato.

 The main difference between tomato sauce and ketchup lies not only in their taste and texture but also in their purpose in our food spectrum.

 🍅 Tomato Sauce vs. Ketchup: What Is the Difference?

-Tomato sauce and ketchup are both made from tomatoes, yet their taste, texture, consistency, and acidity level paints a different picture altogether.
+Tomato sauce and ketchup are made from tomatoes, yet their taste, texture, consistency, and acidity level paint a different picture.

 The way tomato ketchup is made differs greatly from how tomato sauce is produced, accounting for the differing flavor profiles.
-From spaghetti sauce to dipping sauce for french fries, their application further emphasizes the difference between the two.
+Their application further emphasizes the difference between the two, from spaghetti sauce to dipping sauce for french fries.

 You could be excused for thinking this sauce is a simple concoction with not much variation in flavor.
 But therein lies its strength.
 Tomato sauces create a base, and offer a savory, slightly sweet taste balanced with a hint of acidity from the tomatoes, sometimes with the addition of tomato puree.

 The texture runs from smooth to chunky, depending on its preparation.
 Simmered for hours, it integrates the softened tomatoes with other ingredients, giving a pleasant, hefty texture and adding a wonderful dimension to your dishes.

 Tomato sauces are typically thicker than ketchup due to the longer cooking time.
 The natural water content evaporates during the simmering, leaving a thick, rich sauce behind.
 This consistency lends itself well when used as a base for sauces like spaghetti sauce or even BBQ sauce.

 While tomatoes naturally have some acidity, they're lower in acidity than ketchup.
 This is due to both the types of tomatoes used and the lack of additional acidifying agents like vinegar.